MarcoPeretti/nec-activity1/README.md

 # nec-activity1

+## 29.10.2025
+**Update:** Started the development of the backpropagation method.

+### Implemented
+- Minimmum functionality OK
+- Weight and bias initialization values changed to range from -1 to 1
+- Notebook NeuralTest modified to try a fixed neural model and 5000 epochs

+###  To check / next steps
+- Layear creation quantity is fixed, next change will be to add a method to allow the user to define number of layers.
+- Verify calculations, specificly fro formulas 14 and 13 from the document [G]
+- Develope a feature to select and decide which activation function the user wants to apply.

 ## 26.10.2025
 **Update:** Created 'NeuralNet' class with initial structure of the neural network.
 Backpropagation and forward propagation are not coded yet.